Careers360 Logo

 RadiumRa[Rn] 7s2

-(ii) Atomic and ionic radii: Alkaline earth metal atoms have larger sizes than other metal atoms in their respective periods but smaller than the alkali metals.
+(ii) Atomic and ionic radii: Alkaline earth metal atoms have larger sizes than other metal atoms in their respective periods but are smaller than the alkali metals.
 This atomic size decreases as we move along the period and increases as we move down the group.

-(iii) Ionization Enthalpy: The ionization enthalpy of the alkali metal atoms are low as compared to other atoms in their respective periods but higher than the alkali metal atoms.
+(iii) Ionization Enthalpy: The ionization enthalpy of the alkali metal atoms is low as compared to other atoms in their respective periods but higher than the alkali metal atoms.
 As we move down the group, the ionization enthalpy further decreases because of the larger size of the atoms.

 (iv) Chemical Properties